Agnatha: Phylogeny

 Phylogeny based on the work of Mikko Haaramo and Delsuc et al.

-While the "Agnatha" Conodonta was indeed jawless, if it would have continued to live, its descendants would still be closer related to e.g. humans than to lampreys, and also contemporary it was more closely related to the ancestor of humans.
-Due to such considerations, Agnatha can not be consolidated into a coherent grouping without either removing any non-Cyclostomata, or by including all Vertebrata thus rendering it into a junior synonym of Vertebrata.
+Agnatha can not be consolidated into a coherent grouping without either removing any non-Cyclostomata, or by including all Vertebrata thus rendering it into a junior synonym of Vertebrata.

-The new phylogeny from Miyashita et al. (2019) is considered compatible with both morphological and molecular evidence.
+In 2023, Reeves and colleagues conducted a phylogenetic analyses on the placement of Lasanius based on the character dataset from Miyashita et al. (2019).
+They recovered a maximum consensus parsimony tree here simplified, with taxa traditionally referred to Agnatha marked by the coloured bracket: